 Allocated Quantities shall be equal to the Confirmed Quantities in case that AFO at Exit Point Horgoš/Kiškundorožma 1200 does not deliver data on measured quantities until the moment stipulated in the AFO Agreement.

-Allocated Quantities at the VTP will be equal to the Confirmed Quantities on VTP and/or Balancing Nominations.
+Allocated Quantities at the VTP will be equal to the Confirmed Quantities on VTP and/or Balancing nominations.

 Calculation of User’s Transmission Imbalance